bokeh/bokeh/sphinx/source/index.rst

     Learn more by exploring examples:

-    * :ref:`gallery`: A collection of examples with source code
+    * :ref:`gallery`: a collection of examples with source code

-    * `Interactive tutorial notebooks`_: A collection of interactive notebooks to experiment with all elements of Bokeh
+    * `Interactive tutorial notebooks`_: a collection of interactive notebooks to experiment with all elements of Bokeh

-    * :ref:`userguide`: Explanations of all key functionalities of Bokeh and how to use them, including examples.
+    * :ref:`userguide`: explanations of all key functionalities of Bokeh and how to use them, including examples.

     ---
     :header: bg-bokeh-three